kyma-project/community/concepts/eventing-code-guidelines.md

 </details>
 </details>

-### GWT (given-when-then) pattern
+### GWT (Given-When-Then) pattern

-The [Given-when-then](https://en.wikipedia.org/wiki/Given-When-Then) pattern is a good way to structure code inside a test by adding comments so that the following intentions are made clear:
+The [Given-When-Then](https://en.wikipedia.org/wiki/Given-When-Then) pattern is a good way to structure code inside a test by adding comments so that the following intentions are made clear:
 1. Given: The **preconditions** which are required for the test.
 1. When: This is usually the time when you want to call the `functionUnderTest`.
 1. Then: This is the part where you make sure that the `functionUnderTest` is working as expected by using **assertions**.